suvrotica/SuvroTuitionBlog/src/lib/posts/RuntoPiss.md

 I will run and run give up in the sun,<br>
 That last piss will run out of my ass. <br>
 That'll be a good day when I thus die,<br>
-The dingo dogs dance on my dead carcass.<br>
+The holy dingo dance on my dead carcass.<br>